 Redundant networks tend to take on the shapes of rings that begin and end with a central office.
 In the screenshot below depicting a fictitious network, we provide an example of a redundant network consisting of two different fiber cables.

-At the top of the map, we see one red and one green flag which represent two different fiber routes that travel in opposite directions around Salt Lake City.
+At the top of the map, we see one red and one green flag which represents two different fiber routes that travel in opposite directions around Salt Lake City.
 Both cables pass through The University of Utah on the right side of the network, which tells us that there is redundancy for that particular client.
 Should the green route go down for any reason, the university would still retain connectivity through the red route.

 How Does OSPInsight Support Network Redundancy?